 Want to find out if your dissertation or thesis topic is fresh or stale?
 Or check your advisor's previous students' work?
 You'll definitely want to search this database!
-You can easily search D&T by author, topic / full text keywords, subject area, by advisor, institution, language, and much more.
+You can easily search D&T Global by author, topic / full text keywords, subject area, by advisor, institution, language, and much more.
 Includes full-text for most dissertations 1997-present and some older years as well.
 Borrow (or purchase) older dissertations we don't own through our Interlibrary Loan services.

 You may also want to explore Dissertations & Theses @ ISU, a subset of the database above that helps you identify & access ISU works only.
 See also our search tips / info on the topic of finding ISU dissertations and theses using Quick Search.
 You can also go directly to the ISU Digital Repository to browse and read ISU dissertations and theses there.

 Quick Search is... an easy to use tool for quickly gathering information & seeing what's available (books, journal articles, more) from a variety of databases & subject indexes on your topic.
 Can be a useful & good way to get started.
 Quick Search is also our "library catalog" - search it whenever you need to know what we own locally.
 Check out our Quick Search Tips for quick info on how to get started with your searches.

 Quick Search is not... the only place to look for journal articles in all subjects, nor the only source to use when comprehensive research results are needed.
 Coverage for research articles varies quite widely by discipline, ranging from excellent to spotty.

 |When your article search needs to be comprehensive, visit our Article Indexes & Databases list also to find and search research indexes relevant to your subject area(s).|